Luksos9/Luksos9/README.md

 ### Hello there  👋 Warm welcome to my GitHub account.
 You can rest next to this bonefire  🔥 and listen to my story.
 It would be a pleasure if you could share yours with me too.
-Feel free to ask me anything and when you feel like it continue you journey.
+Feel free to ask me anything and when you feel like it, continue you journey.
 Wish you all the best !

 - 🔭 I’m currently working on Python
 - 🌱 I’m currently learning SQL/Django